mdn/content/files/en-us/web/api/fetch/index.md

 {{APIRef("Fetch API")}}{{AvailableInWorkers}}

-The global **`fetch()`** method starts the process of fetching a resource from the network, returning a promise which is fulfilled once the response is available.
+The global **`fetch()`** method starts the process of fetching a resource from the network, returning a promise that is fulfilled once the response is available.

 The promise resolves to the {{domxref("Response")}} object representing the response to your request.